 This 30 CREDIT module is also available for 24 CREDITS.

-2 hours' language classes per week in a blended mode: a mixture of online and face-to-face classes, from week 2, Term 1.
+2 hours' language classes per week in face-to-face classes, from week 2, Term 1.

 Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
 Students can make use of Moodle to facilitate this.